-A master’s degree in accounting (MAcc) will prepare you for exciting career options within industry, public accounting, government and nonprofit.
+A Master of Accounting (MAcc) will prepare you for exciting career options within industry, public accounting, government and nonprofit.
 Accounting consistently ranks as one of the top growth areas and one with the most potential career opportunities.
-Join the MAcc program to learn more about business, leadership, and prepare to join the profession of accounting through passing the CPA exam.
+Join the MAcc program to learn more about business and leadership, and to prepare to join the profession of accounting through passing the CPA exam.
 Learn more about accounting at www.ThisWaytoCPA.com and why the bean-counter stereotype of accountants couldn’t be more wrong.

 While most students finish the MAcc program by going full time in two semesters, those working full-time can complete it part-time, over four semesters by taking only evening classes.
 In either format, the MAcc program gives a solid foundation in the principles of accounting, as well as a breadth of knowledge in related business disciplines.
 We also offer a MAcc Intensive program for those who don’t have a background in accounting, and a MAcc International program, for international students with an undergraduate degree in accounting.

 Having learned the language of business, our students graduate with a versatile skill set that translates into high quality job placement.
 Over the last decade, 95% of our MAcc students have secured employment within three months of graduation.

 The MAcc program readies students to sit for the Utah CPA exam and prepares them for careers in public and corporate accounting, tax, auditing, advisory, nonprofit accounting, government accounting, and financial reporting.